 Under the direction of the Workforce Development Board of South Central Wisconsin, we collaborate with other regional organizations to offer a series of services intended to help young people from ages 14-24 gain academic and occupational goals and eventually join the workforce.M

-With no cost to the student or the school, students can jump start their college education and earn college credits from an accredited technical college before they graduate high school.
+With no cost to the student or school, students can jump start their college education and earn college credits from an accredited technical college before graduating high school.
 Plus, students can gain work experience and make themselves more marketable to employers as part of a paid internship with an industry partner.
 Middle College is the local in-school youth initiative for the South Central Wisconsin workforce development area under the Workforce Innovation and Opportunity Act (WIOA).

 The members of the South Central Wisconsin YA Consortium are responsible for the coordination and delivery of YA services to students in our region.
-These members provide training based on statewide youth apprenticeship curriculum guidelines, endorsed by business and industry.
+These members provide training based on statewide YA curriculum guidelines endorsed by business and industry.

+Interested?
 Contact your school’s guidance counselor to learn of the opportunities with your school.

 The Pathways to Prosperity Project is an initiative of the Workforce Development Board of South Central Wisconsin – the administrative entity of the WorkSmart Network – in conjunction with guidance from Job with the Future and the Harvard Graduate School of Education.
 Locally, we’re working with businesses and educators to build career pathways systems for high school students.
 This initiative is an opportunity for our workforce system to help more young people complete high school, earn post-secondary credentials, and launch into a career pathway with opportunities to further their education.